GoogleCloudPlatform/cloud-build-local/README.md

 ## Support

 Our documentation has a [page on getting support](https://cloud.google.com/cloud-build/docs/getting-support).
-If you have general questions about Local Builder or
-Cloud Build, you can file issues here on GitHub, email `google-cloud-dev@googlegroups.com`, or join our [Slack channel].
+If you have general questions about Local Builder or Cloud Build, you can file issues here on GitHub, email `google-cloud-dev@googlegroups.com`, or join our.

 * [Google Cloud Build documentation](http://cloud.google.com/cloud-build/)
 * [Slack channel](https://googlecloud-community.slack.com/messages/C4KCRJL4D/details/)